 If a man says he is not afraid of dying, he is either lying or he is a Gurkha.

 Former Chief of staff of the Indian Army, Field Marshal Sam Manekshaw

 Today, Gurkhas are marked by their graciousness, loyalty and very great courage.
 As gentle and shy in daily life as they are fearless and tenacious in battle, they are a dignified people and ideal soldiers.

 Gurkhas are famed for carrying a kukri.
 It is the national weapon of Nepal, but it is also used as a work tool in the Hills.
 Each Gurkha carries two kurkis, one for every day use and one for ceremonial purposes.
 The kurkri is the stuff of legends; the most common being the myth that whenever you draw the kukri from its sheath you must also draw blood.
 The kukri is accompanied by two tiny knives one for skinning and slicing, the other for sharpening the main blade.

-Their famous war cry, "Ayo Gorkhali" translates as "The Gurkhas are here", their motto, 'Kaphar hunnu bhanda marnu ramro' means, 'It is better to die than to live like a coward.'
+Their famous war cry, "Ayo Gorkhali" translates as "The Gurkhas are here", their motto, 'Kathar hunnu bhanda marnu ramro' means, 'It is better to die than to be a coward.'